Compare stable horse rugs and turnout rugs, including their pros, cons, warmth, waterproofing and everyday...

 Tip: Keep your horse relaxed with regular breaks, treats, or a hay net to keep them occupied.

-Post-Clipping Care & Rugging
+❤️ Post-Clipping Care and Rugging

 Once clipped, your horse loses much of their natural insulation — which means they will feel the cold more quickly, especially overnight or in wet and windy conditions.